Research & Design Strategy

 Skills

-Research Design Strategy Synthesis User-Centered Design Participatory Design Journey Mapping
+Research Mixed Methods User Research User-Centered Design Participatory Design Design Thinking Synthesis Journey Mapping Behavior Design Design Principles

 Research as a foundation for strategic discovery

-In my experience, the most valuable design work begins with understanding people (and or other living beings and the environment) in context — their motivations, needs, constraints, and the friction they encounter in their daily lives.
-I have consistently relied on a combination of qualitative research, quantitative analysis, participatory design sessions, and collaborative workshops to learn directly from users (or key agents or forces) and uncover patterns that are not immediately visible in product metrics alone.
+The most valuable design work begins with understanding people in context—their motivations, needs, constraints, and the friction they encounter.
+I use qualitative research, quantitative analysis, participatory design sessions, and collaborative workshops to learn directly from users and uncover patterns that product metrics alone miss.

-Over time, I've learned that research is not only about validating ideas; it is about building a shared understanding of the problem space.
-Through interviews, observation, and collaborative sessions, I try to understand how users actually experience a system, where their needs are unmet, and where opportunities exist to improve their workflows and outcomes.
+Research does more than validate ideas—it helps me understand the problem space.
+Through interviews, observation, and collaborative sessions, I learn how users experience a system where their needs are unmet, and where I can improve their workflows.

-"Listening carefully to users is the most reliable way to create meaningful solutions.
-Research helps transform individual observations into shared insights, and those insights can influence not only product opportunities for innovative problem-solving and the refinement or evolution of features, but also services, organizational workflows, data models, and the overall direction of a platform."
+"Listening to users is the most reliable way to create meaningful solutions.
+Research transforms individual observations into shared insights that influence product features, services, organizational workflows, and platform direction and drive the business forward."

 Approaches I use

-More recently, the emergence of AI-assisted development and "vibe coding" has significantly accelerated the pace at which ideas can be tested.
-I've been learning to combine traditional research methods with these new tools to build early product experiences that can be tested with small groups of users in low-risk beta environments.
-This allows us to observe both qualitative feedback and quantitative signals, such as adoption patterns or friction in the user journey.
+AI-assisted development has accelerated the testing of ideas.
+I combine traditional research methods with these tools to build early product experiences for testing with small user groups in low-risk beta environments.
+This lets me observe qualitative feedback and quantitative signals—adoption patterns and friction points in the user journey.

-Working in this way also influences how I think about product architecture and experience design.
-It becomes easier to experiment with more modular and adaptive systems that can respond to different user needs while remaining coherent through a design system and shared platform capabilities.
+This approach shapes how I think about product architecture and experience design.
+I experiment with modular, adaptive systems that respond to different user needs while staying coherent through design systems and shared platform capabilities.
+I consider this process iterative, for refinement, must be tested, and simplified for evolving.

 Artifacts